folivetti/srtree-eqsat/README.md

 stack install
 ```

-Optionally, you can download the release binaries from this repository.
+Optionally, you can download the release binaries from this repository (https://github.com/folivetti/srtree-eqsat/releases).

 ## Command line help: